venukishor/student-study-portal/README.md

-*Developed a full-stack web application which serves as a useful resource for students in several ways.
+A full-stack web application which serves as a useful resource for students in several ways.

 *The study portal consists of eight sections, offering various features to support student learning.
 The sections include Todo, Homework, and Notes, which require user authentication for access and personalized usage.